Website Cookie Policy

 Whilst the intention to build cross-party support has been welcomed by many within the sector, the lack of any concrete reform to social care funding and provision continues to affect the lives of millions across the country.
 Social care in England has been the subject of a multitude of commissions, White and Green papers which have wrestled with the thorny issue of reform with mixed results.
 It remains to be seen whether this latest commission will unlock the much needed improvements in social care which have been evaded for decades.

-If you have any questions or we can assist, please contact Janice Jefferies or any other member of the Health and Care team 0114 267 5588.
+If you have any questions or we can assist, please contact any member of the Health and Care team 0114 267 5588.

 Janice Jefferies View Biography